catid/calico/README.md

 remote host (K).
 The key corresponding to R = 1 is H(K), where H() is the BLAKE2 hash function.

-Debouncing is employed to ensure that when Datagram messages arrive out of order, the receiver does not ratchet the decryption key too fast.
+Debouncing is employed to ensure that when datagram messages arrive out of order, the receiver does not ratchet the decryption key too fast.
 Since both sides of the communication know that the initiator will not ratchet the key faster than once every 2 minutes, the receiver will wait 1 minute after a